 Has this happened to you?
 It’s known as carpet buckling.

-The first step to get rid of the carpet wrinkles is to understand what's causing them.
-Not only it will help you find the appropriate solution, but it also help you prevent from happening again.
+The first step to getting rid of the carpet wrinkles is to understand what’s causing them.
+Not only it will help you find the appropriate solution, but it also help you prevent it from happening again.

 We’re going to take a look at the 6 most common causes.
 And once we’ve done that, we’ll take a look at two ways of fixing carpet buckles (both for large and small wrinkles).

 1. Excess of Moisture Inside the Carpet

 When a carpet is wet it becomes susceptible to a couple of problems: wrinkling and browning.
 And both have exactly the same cause: excess of moisture inside the carpet.

 And it makes a lot of sense!
 Any material that gets inside a carpet takes room, and so it’s going to swell.
 That’s exactly what happens with moisture and why wrinkles happen.

 The good news is that once it dries out, the fibers will shrink again and you won’t even know where the wrinkles have gone to.

 HOW TO GET YOUR CARPET TO DRY FASTERIf you notice that buckling happens only after you steam clean your carpet, then running your air conditioning during and after the steam clean process will help the carpet dry faster.
 And that’s true for both winter and summer!
 The air conditioning reduces the moisture in the air and it helps the carpet release it’s moisture faster.
 Or running a dehumidifier is a great option too!

 For small rooms I would recommend: